ReDI-School/intermediate-java/recap-loops/index.md

 ### Exercise 2: Average

-The average of a collection of numbers is the sum divided by the number of elements.
+The average of a list of numbers is the sum of those numbers divided by the number of elements.
 Write a method that takes an array of integers and returns the average.
+Make sure to reuse the sum method that you have written for Exercise 1.
+Examples:
+`[1,2,3,4]` -> 2.5
+`[10,10,10]` -> 10
+`[]` -> null
+integers and returns the average.
 Make sure to reuse the sum method that you have written above.

 ### Exercise 3: Count the `char`